We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 By systematically removing items that no longer serve a purpose or bring joy, this process helps significantly reduce physical clutter, clearing the mind and spirit.
 Creating a minimalist, harmonious home environment is about fostering an atmosphere where tranquility and positive energy prevail.

-In modern design, several myths surrounding Feng Shui can lead to misconceptions about its practicality and flexibility.
+In interior design, several myths surrounding Feng Shui can lead to misconceptions about its practicality and flexibility.
 A common misconception is that it is overly rigid and complex, requiring specific and often exotic items to be effective.

 In reality, it is about creating a harmonious and balanced environment, which people can achieve through simple, practical measures, such as decluttering, proper furniture arrangement and natural elements.